ansible/ansible/docsite/rst/playbooks_tags.rst

       tags: [web,foo]

-All of these apply the specified tags to EACH task inside the play, included file or role, so that these tasks can be selectively run when the playbook is invoked with the corresponding tags.
+All of these apply the specified tags to EACH task inside the play, included file, or role, so that these tasks can be selectively run when the playbook is invoked with the corresponding tags.

 .. _special_tags: